exokitxr/exokit/README.md

   </a>
 </p>

-**Exokit is a post-screen web engine.**
+### Exokit is a post-screen web engine.

+It loads regular HTML5 pages using standards like:
+- WebGL
+- WebXR
+- WebAudio
+- Etc.

-_It's for WebGL, WebGL2, WebXR, and immersive AR/VR.
-It's fast, extensible and embeddable.
-It doesn't do 2D._
+It's designed for WebGL, WebGL2, WebXR, and immersive AR/VR.
+It's faster than Chrome, extensible and embeddable into other environments.

+The catch? _It doesn't do 2D.
+(But it comes with a build of Chromium, which does.)_

-_It can open multiple WebXR sites at a time and blend them with reality tabs._
+It can open blend multiple WebXR sites at a time with "reality tabs".

-Exokit engine loads regular HTML5 pages using standards like WebGL, WebXR, WebAudio.
-It works with your favorite engines and frameworks, like [THREE.js](https://github.com/mrdoob/three.js/), [A-Frame](https://aframe.io/), [Babylon.js](https://github.com/BabylonJS/Babylon.js), and even web builds of [Unity](https://unity3d.com).
+Exokit is agnostic about how you write your code.
+It works with frameworks like [THREE.js](https://github.com/mrdoob/three.js/), [A-Frame](https://aframe.io/), [Babylon.js](https://github.com/BabylonJS/Babylon.js), and web builds of [Unity](https://unity3d.com).

 ## Architecture